gondek/notes.gondek.ca/notes/reproducable-testing.md

 **Disabling Observability Libraries and Agents**

 Services like Sentry and NewRelic are great for observability.
-However, I disable them in tests since the network requests they issue and their hooking into 3rd party libraries can create noise and disruption.
+However, I disable them in tests since the network requests they issue and their hooking into 3rd party libraries can create noise.
 One downside of this is that if the SDKs are being used incorrectly or are buggy themselves, test cases won't catch that.
 If that's a concern, a separate integration test might be useful.

 Ideally, tests could be run in a way that prevents the code from initialing these SDKs in the first place.
 If that's not possible, then I like to patch the SDKs.